hkellaway/Gloss/README.md

 #### On Using Gloss Operators

 _Remark: Int32, UInt32, Int64 and UInt64 types, and Int32, UInt32, Int64 and UInt64 arrays can't be used on Linux platform.
-Use Int, UInt and according arrays. - @rbukovansky_
+Use Int, UInt and according arrays.
+Similar is to Decimal and Decimal array.
+For now, raw data are not suggested either. - @rbukovansky_

 ##### The Decode Operator: `<~~`